 There are plenty of excellent country inns throughout the Peak District, but for a warming winter getaway it has to be a cosy cottage. , set in a picturesque, secluded location just outside of Bakewell, is home to three pretty stone holiday cottages, sleeping parties of two, three or four.
 Expect log burners and bright and comforting country interiors ( one of Bakewell’s finest baked treats as a welcome treat).
 You can start your exploration of the Peak District straight from the cottage, with numerous trails nearby, and the famous a short walk or two-minute drive away.
 Meanwhile, Chatsworth and Haddon Hall are also just a stone’s throw (/10-minute-drive) from the property.
 If you’re stuck for ideas (you won’t be) pop over to owner Sarah’s farm next door and she’ll share her wealth of local knowledge and recommendations.
 Oh, and for the eco-friendly drivers amongst you, there’s an EV charging station on-site.

 Haddon Hall, which is amongst the finest examples of a fortified medieval manor house and a must-see for history buffs, is also one of the area’s biggest draws.
-With stunning views from the grounds and the rooms, the interiors transport you back to medieval times in an instant, with the Christmas displays particularly worth a visit if you can make it before 23 December.
+With stunning views from the grounds and the rooms, the interiors transport you back to medieval times in an instant.
+For seasonal opening information visit .

 It would be rude not to sample the local pastries while visiting the home of the Bakewell tart.
 But don’t miss out on the underrated Bakewell pudding.
 Both are lightyears away from the commercial cherry bakewell you’ll pick up in your local supermarket, with a delicious creamy, custardy almond filling and burnt sugar topping.
 The main difference is the pastry; puff for the pudding, shortcrust for the tart.
 The pudding should be eaten warm, with cream or custard (and at regular intervals).